strohs/aws-cda-notes/study-notes-JUNE2018.md

 * it can compile your code
 * run some basic tests
 * can create software packages that are ready to deploy to your environment
+* example CLI commands:
+    * `aws codebuild start-build` - starts a new build, can provide path to a different buildspec.yaml
+    * `aws codebuild update-project` - updates a project with new buildpsec
 * uses a `buildspec.yaml` file to configure the build process
 ```
 version: 0.2